Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Introduction

 \subsection{Main results}

 In this subsection, we state the results summarized in Section~\ref{sec::overview} more formally as a series of theorems.
-In \cite{qlebm}, it was shown that if~$\CS$ is a unit area $\sqrt{8/3}$-LQG sphere \cite{dms2014mating,quantum_spheres} and $(x_n)$ is an i.i.d.\ sequence chosen from the quantum measure on~$\CS$ then a variant of the $\QLE(8/3,0)$ processes introduced in \cite{ms2013qle} induces a metric space structure $\qdist$ on $(x_n)$ which is almost surely determined by~$\CS$.
-Our first main result is that the map $(x_i,x_j) \mapsto \qdist(x_i,x_j)$ almost surely extends to a function $\oqdist$ on all of $\s^2 \times \s^2$ such that $(x,y) \mapsto \oqdist(x,y)$ is H\"older continuous on $\s^2 \times \s^2$.
+In \cite{qlebm}, it was shown that if~$\CS$ is a unit area $\sqrt{8/3}$-LQG sphere \cite{dms2014mating,quantum_spheres} and $(x_n)$ is an i.i.d.\ sequence chosen from the quantum measure on~$\CS$ then a variant of the $\QLE(8/3,0)$ processes introduced in \cite{ms2013qle} induces a metric space structure $\qdist$ on $(x_n)$ which is a.s.\ determined by~$\CS$.
+Our first main result is that the map $(x_i,x_j) \mapsto \qdist(x_i,x_j)$ a.s.\ extends to a function $\oqdist$ on all of $\s^2 \times \s^2$ such that $(x,y) \mapsto \oqdist(x,y)$ is H\"older continuous on $\s^2 \times \s^2$.